-Section 2.1.2 - Zoning Map
+Section 2.1.2 - Establishment of Districts and Zones Map

-- A. Zoning map established.
-The boundaries for the zoning districts established in Section 2.1.1 -A are shown and established on the Zoning Map of the City of Statesboro.
-The Zoning Map of the City of Statesboro is incorporated and made part of this Zoning Ordinance.
-The Zoning Map of the City of Statesboro was adopted by motion of July 7, 1987. - B. Interpretation of map boundaries.
+- A. New zoning map.
+The existing zoning map was adopted by motion of July 7, 1987, and made a part of the Zoning Ordinance designated as "Zoning Map of the City of Statesboro".
+That zoning map is being supplemented by a new zoning map for the City of Statesboro which is incorporated in and made a part of this Zoning Ordinance and shall become the new zoning map of the City of Statesboro on the date of the adoption of this Zoning Ordinance. - B. District boundaries.
 The boundaries between districts are, unless otherwise indicated, either the centerlines of streets, lanes, watercourses, rights-of-way of power lines and other public utilities or such lines extended or lines parallel thereto.
 Where the boundaries of a single district are indicated as including directly opposite sides of a street, lane, lake or watercourse, or right-of-way of a power line or other public utility, for any portion of its length, the indicated district shall be construed to apply to the entire bed of such street, lane, lake or watercourse, or right-of-way of such power line, railroad or other public utility, lying within such portion of its length.
 Where uncertainty exists as to the location of said boundaries as shown on the zoning map, the following rules apply: - (1) Where a district boundary is indicated as approximately following the centerline of a street, lane, lake or watercourse, or right-of-way of a power line or other public utility, such centerline shall be construed to be such boundary. - (2) Where a district boundary is indicated as approximately following a lot line or other property line, such lot line shall be construed to be such boundary. - (3) Where a district boundary divides a lot or runs through undivided property, the location of such boundary, unless otherwise specified by figures on the zoning map, shall be determined by applying the scale appearing on said map to the given area.